Brentwood, Essex: Business

-The Ford Motor Company's United Kingdom headquarters were located in the suburb of Warley until 2018.
+The Ford Motor Company's United Kingdom headquarters were located in the suburb of Warley until 2018, as was a large production facility for Ilford Photo (until 1983).

 From the financial services sector, Equity Insurance Group, comprising Equity Red Star (of Lloyd's of London), affinity provider Equity Direct Broking Limited and motorcycle insurance broker Bike Team, is headquartered in the town centre.
-General insurance broker Brents was established in the town in 1963.
+General insurance broker Brents Insurance was established in the town in 1963.
 The Bank of New York Mellon also has a substantial presence in Brentwood, as does LV=, employing 350 people there.

 The previous headquarters of electronics company Amstrad were located in Brentwood.
-The television show The Apprentice used overhead views of the Canary Wharf business district in London as an accompaniment to interior shots of the previous Amstrad offices, Amstrad House, which has since been converted into a Premier Inn hotel.
+The television show The Apprentice used overhead views of the Canary Wharf business district in London as an accompaniment to interior shots of their previous offices, Amstrad House, which has since been converted into a Premier Inn hotel.

 Well-known businesses that used to operate in the town include vacuum flask manufacturer Thermos, and Nissen whose UK factory and headquarters were established in the town by Ted Blake in the mid-1960s but closed in the 1980s.

-The unemployment rate in Brentwood is 1.9%.

-Local government and politics

-Brentwood forms part of the larger Borough of Brentwood, which also encompasses the surrounding smaller suburbs and villages and is based at Brentwood Town Hall.
+Governance

+There are two tiers of local government covering Brentwood, at district (borough) and county level: Brentwood Borough Council, based at Brentwood Town Hall and Essex County Council, based in Chelmsford.

+Brentwood was historically a chapelry in the parish of South Weald, becoming a separate civil parish in 1866.
+The parish originally covered 460 acres.
+In 1891, the population was 4,949.
+When elected parish and district councils were established in 1894 the parish was included in the Billericay Rural District.
+Brentwood gained independence from the rural district in 1899 when the parish was made an urban district.
+The urban district was substantially enlarged in 1934, when the neighbouring parishes of Childerditch, East Horndon, Hutton, Ingrave, Little Warley, Shenfield, South Weald and West Horndon were all abolished and absorbed into Brentwood (with some adjustments to the boundaries with other neighbouring parishes).

+Brentwood Urban District was abolished in 1974 and replaced by the larger Brentwood District, gaining the neighbouring rural parishes of Blackmore, Doddinghurst, Ingatestone and Fryerning, Kelvedon Hatch, Mountnessing, Navestock and Stondon Massey.
+No successor parish was created for the former urban district.
+The enlarged district has an area of 36,378 acres and was awarded borough status in 1993.

 For elections to Westminster, Brentwood forms part of the Brentwood and Ongar constituency.